Polarts/navigation_history_observer/README.md

 ### Note:

 The `history` and `poppedRoutes` getters return clones of the actual private collections as BuiltLists, meaning they're immutable.
-To change these collection, use the default Navigator as you normally would.
+To change these collections, use the default Navigator as you normally would.